directus/directus/docs/guides/real-time/getting-started/graphql.md

-# Getting Started With WebSockets using GraphQL
+# Getting Started with GraphQL Subscriptions

-You can connect to a Directus project using a WebSocket interface and get updates on data held in a collection in real-time.
+You can connect to a Directus project and get updates on data held in a collection in real-time.

-This guide will show you how to get started with Directus' WebSockets interface, by subscribing to data using GraphQL.
+This guide will show you how to get started with subscribing to data using GraphQL.

 We'll be using a React.js project for demonstration purposes, however, WebSockets are language-agnostic, so you can apply the same set of steps in your stack of choice.